 If you’re looking to scan documents, there is an app called Genius Scan which we use here in the office.
 It’s easy to use: download the app, just take a picture of what you want and then it changes it to a PDF which you can email to yourself or someone else.

 Can I return to work in Phase 1?

 Counsellors or psychotherapists can be considered part of Social Care, which is an essential service (for essential cases).
 As long as Government and NPHET protocols and guidance on social distancing are followed, it is up to the individual counsellor’s/psychotherapist’s own judgement as to whether to meet clients face-to-face or through remote means.

 It is appreciated that significant planning may be required to move to a new model of operating with the challenges of COVID-19, however it is the responsibility of employers (and self-employed persons) to apply a risk-based approach to returning to work and to prepare to apply the precautions necessary to comply fully with the public health advice.

-Please take a look at the Return to Work Safely Protocol which was published by the Minister for Business, Enterprise and Innovation on Saturday 9 May last.
+Please take a look at the Return to Work Safely Protocol which was published by the Minister for Business, Enterprise and Innovation.
 This guidance document was developed to assist employers and employees in the coming period.
-Link to the protocol is here:

 Can I offer telephone or online counselling instead?

 - that the reason for doing so is to prevent the spread of the virus.
 If either party is experiencing symptoms of coronavirus the best option may be to take a break from therapy until fully recovered.

 - you are competent to deliver therapy via these two methods (see BACP competency framework for telephone and e-counselling).
 Also here is an online course in online counselling www.kateanthony.net/shortcoursementalhealth/